William Chan: 2016–present: Mainstream popularity

 In 2016, William starred in the tomb-raiding drama The Mystic Nine, which serves as a prequel to the popular web drama The Lost Tomb by Nanpai Sanshu.
 The Mystic Nine achieved success, placing first in television ratings and setting a record for the most online views garnered in a day, and has accumulated over 10 billion views.
 William gained a surge in popularity for his role as Fo Ye, and was named the "Person of the Year" at the iQiyi All-Star Carnival.
 The same year, he starred alongside Jessica Jung in the romantic comedy film I Love That Crazy Little Thing and featured in Guo Jingming's fantasy blockbuster L.O.R.D: Legend of Ravaging Dynasties.

 In 2017, William starred in the historical fantasy drama Lost Love in Times.

 In 2018, William headlined the war epic film Genghis Khan, as well as modern romance drama Only Side by Side with You and crime action drama Age of Legends He also starred as a supporting role in the war film Air Strike.

 In 2019, William starred in the romance film Adoring.

 In 2020, the second part of Guo Jingming's fantasy blockbuster L.O.R.D: Legend of Ravaging Dynasties 2 was released via on-line streaming.

 In 2021, William starred as the main antagonist in fantasy film The Yinyang Master, as well as the main protagonist in cyber security action drama The Dance of the Storm and historical fantasy drama Novoland: Pearl Eclipse.

 In 2023, he starred in film Faces in the Crowd, fire fighting drama A Date with the Future and film Bursting Point.
+In 2024 and 2025, he starred in dramas See Her Again and Love's Ambition.

-His upcoming work includes short drama See Her Again.
+In 2026, he reclaimed his role as Zhang Qishan in The Mystic Nine II.
+His upcoming work includes drama Love Kills You Slowly.